randomparkingfine/mm-zones/CONTRIBUTING.md

 2. Email: alerah@protonmail.com (_just email the file(s) to me_)
 3. Discord: shockrah#2647

-Any and all types of maps are welcome of course, if for some reason people want the maps categorized then it can be ararnged easily.

-:\^)

-> What's a stage and what isn't?
+> What do I count as a stage or checkpoint?

-If the mapper of a map in question has any say about it go with whatever they say.
+To be honest it should feel obvious by playing the map that two areas are distinct from each other so its sorta up to you _but_, if possible try asking the map maker.

-That being said there are thousands of maps and without theory-jerking here are some go to principles I use in no particular order:
+That being said there are thousands of maps and without theory-jerking here are some go to principles I use in no particular order(with bhop in mind):

 * Teleports from one area to another

-* Labeled stages.
+* Labeled areas

-	Tons of maps are """linear""" in the surf but also in that there are no real teleports from one stage to another like `bhop_fps_max_sr`.

-	Maps like this also have a stage number written on the ground so I try to setup the stage boundary in such a way that it's basically impossible to _not_ hit the stage trigger.
+	Some maps will be """linear""" but have some markings on them to say something like "_this room/area/whatever is different from the last room/area/whatever_"[`bhop_fps_max_sr`]

+	Just try to make sure that the stage/checkpoint zones themselves are 100% unavoidable if possible.
+	Also don't be afraid to make them large if you need to.

 * Art changes

 	If there's a room color change or _drastic_ art style change from one room to another.

-	These are more picky to judge because my only caveat with this is there has to be some kind of really obvious door or somthing seperating the two rooms.
+	`bhop_hopper` The first stage is super gray while the second is split into green and red sections.
+	In that case you have two stages but the transition from green to red is more of a checkpoint because of how the fail triggers set you back and how the two areas are completely connnected[1].

+* A note about checkpoints:

+	If you find that you are spamming them a lot then finish off the zones and send them to someone else to test.
+In general if it feels right then it's probably fine otherwise consider being more conservative with the zones.

+[1] Completely connected: two areas are completely connected if there is no _teleporter_ seperating them and physically attached in the hammer grid.